Instruments

 On the occasion that the front of the unit is being exposed to the audience, you may wish to use a top hat.
 A top hat has a negligible effect on the thrown light of the unit, but it will serve to hide the lenses, and the source of the light from the audience.
 In addition, it also reduces unwanted glare.

-Some modern units also allow you to rotate the housing of the unit, a capability which permits more specific shutter cuts and gives the designer better control over patterns projected by the unit.
+Some modern units also allow you to rotate the housing of the unit, a capability that permits more specific shutter cuts and gives the designer better control over patterns projected by the unit.

 A selection of modern ellipsoidal reflector spotlights allows you to adjust the lenses in the unit which affects the throw – or side of the light beam from the fixture.
-In this case, using an ETC Source 4, I can quickly change the lens casing, making the throw a wider 36 degree, up from a 19 degree.
+In this case, using an ETC Source 4, I can quickly change the lens casing, making the throw a wider 36 degrees, up from 19 degrees.

 Leko sizes are described by one of two methods.